Freelancer: Internet and online marketplaces

 The Internet has opened up many freelance opportunities, expanded available markets, and has contributed to service sector growth in many economies.
 Offshore outsourcing, online outsourcing and crowdsourcing are heavily reliant on the Internet to provide economical access to remote workers, and frequently leverage technology to manage workflow to and from the employer.
 Much computer freelance work is being outsourced to developing countries outside the United States and Europe.
+International freelancers use their skills in English to enable greater pay and flexibility in their work.

 Freelance marketplaces provide a marketplace for freelancers and buyers.
 Service providers or sellers create a profile where they include a description of the services they offer, examples of their work, and, in some cases, information about their rates.
 Buyers register and complete a basic profile, and then post projects outlining their requirements.
 Buyers will then bid for these projects on a fixed price or hourly basis.
 Many of these websites have user review sections that affect the reputation of freelancers who list there, and which may be manipulated.

 Freelance marketplaces have globalized competition for some jobs, allowing workers in high- and low-income countries to compete with one another.
 According to a 2016 study by the McKinsey Global Institute, 15% of independent workers used online marketplaces to find work.

 These marketplaces, including Fiverr and Lyft, have been criticized as exploiting workers.